Plugin allows you to insert a table from Excel into a Revit drafting view

 - Revit ribbon

-The main window of the function is divided into two parts.
+The main window of the plugin is divided into two parts.
 In the left part of the window, the list of imported Excel sheets in the current project is displayed.
 On the right side there are buttons for import management.

 Each item in the list of imported worksheets contains the following information: